hapi-server/data-specification/README.md

 # Introduction

-This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification for a set of services to enable access to digital Heliophysics time series data.
-The focus of HAPI is to provide a uniform way for large or small data providers to expose one or more data holdings in an interoperable way.
-The interface methods required to be a HAPI-compliant server comprise a minimum but complete set of capabilities needed to provide access to digital time series data, with a particular focus on uniform access to digital content, and less of a focus on data discovery.
-The HAPI specification is intended to be simple enough to be added as an additional access pathway by an existing, large-scale data provider.
-For small data providers who are currently exposing data only as files in an FTP or HTTP site, the HAPI specification is simple enough that it could be implemented as a primary access mechanism, allowing small provider data holdings to participate in a larger data environment.
-A uniform access layer to many data holdings can then become a foundation for building more interoperable data services.
+This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is a standard set of services for delivering digital Heliophysics time series data.
+HAPI constitutes a minimum but complete set of capabilities needed for a server to allow access to the data values within one or more data collections.
+Data providers can use this spec to create an access layer over existing data holdings.
+Data users can write (or use existing) clients to extract data from HAPI servers.

+The intent of HAPI is to enhance interoperability among data providers.
+Many providers offer data through a custom API, and therefore getting data from multiple providers invovles dealing with the deatils of each provider's API.
+HAPI represents low level data access methods intended to caputre the lowest common denominator of services that any provider of time series data could implement.
+Therefore, HAPI is focused on data content, and is very light on metadata and data discovery.
+Data providers with an existing server could adapt exsiting server code to add HAPI access points.
+Smaller providers who are currently exposing data only as files in an FTP or HTTP site could create a bare bones implementation of the HAPI capabilities.
+Eventually, there will be reference implementations to help large or small providers expose existing holdings via the HAPI spec.

-The API is built using REST principles that emphasize URLs as stable endpoints through which clients can request data.
+The API itself is built using REST principles that emphasize URLs as stable endpoints through which clients can request data.
 Because it is based on well-established HTTP request and response rules, a wide range of HTTP clients can be used to interact with HAPI servers.

 These definitions are provided first to ensure clarity in ensuing descriptions.